Qualtrics is a very powerful survey creation tool. Missouri S&T has a campus-license for faculty and staff to use Qualtrics.

 Also, students will not be ranking their own group and should therefore not see their group in the list of groups to be evaluated.

-A: This can be accomplished by using Panels to distribute the survey to students and then using Display Logic so that all other groups except the respondent's group will show up in the list of groups to be evaluated.
+A: This can be accomplished by using Mailing Lists to distribute the survey to students and then using Display Logic so that all other groups except the respondent's group will show up in the list of groups to be evaluated.

-Panels allow the creator of the survey to send it out to a list of specific individuals.
+Mailing Lists allow the creator of the survey to send it out to a list of specific individuals.
 In this case, that would be all students in the class.
-Unfortunately, it is not possible to do a direct import of a class roster from Canvas into Qualtrics, but it is relatively simple to download the class roster from Canvas and tweak it a bit so that the format is compatible with an external Panel which can be uploaded into Qualtrics.
+Unfortunately, it is not possible to do a direct import of a class roster from Canvas into Qualtrics, but it is relatively simple to download the class roster from Canvas and tweak it a bit so that the format is compatible with an external list (in CSV format) which can be uploaded into Qualtrics.
 This really should not take more than a few minutes.
-When you email the survey via a Panel, each respondent will receive a one-time link they can use to access the survey.
+When you email the survey via a List, each respondent will receive a one-time link they can use to access the survey.

-We also recommend that you add yourself to the Panel so you can test out the survey yourself.
+We also recommend that you add yourself to the List so you can test out the survey yourself.

-The first questions of the survey should be a Multiple Choice question asking respondents which group they belong to.
+The first question of the survey should be a Multiple Choice question asking respondents which group they belong to.
 Students should know this information from their original assignment instructions.
+A more advanced version will import Embedded Data from the List into Qualtrics so that this can be generated automatically when the survey is distributed.

 Display Logic is used to exclude the selected group from the previous question.
 In other words, if there are 5 groups, and the student selects Group 3, then the Matrix Table will only display Group 1, Group 2, Group 4, and Group 5, as these are the groups members of Group 3 are asked to evaluate.
 The columns of the Matrix Table correspond to the 1-10 score for each group.